GOT QUESTIONS?

 The better news is that you never lose Gold grains found and dug out of the ground.
 It’s yours once you find it and dig it out of the ground.

-The game is set in a digital version of Alaska in 1869, just two years after Russia sold Alaska to the United States on March 30, 1867 for just $7.2M (roughly 2 cents per acre!).
+• The game is set in a digital version of Alaska in 1869-1870, just a few years after Russia sold Alaska to the United States on March 30, 1867 for just $7.2M (roughly 2 cents per acre!).

 At the time, the deal was mocked a “Seward’s Folly” after the Secretary of State William H. Seward who negotiated the deal, until vast reserves of first gold, then oil were discovered.

-Tutorial shows you the basics of how to navigate the wilderness, fight to survive, find buried resources or even build your wilderness shelter and erect defenses.
-Just a few minutes of play will teach your the basics.
+Tutorial shows you the basics of how to navigate the wilderness, fight to survive, pilfer the dead bodies of your enemies, equip found weapons, find buried resources, chop trees for lumber, Camp to restore energy and health as well as how to trade in a nearby mining camp.
+Just a few minutes of play will teach you the basics.
 Strongly recommended for new Pioneers.
 Yes, being a gamer helps and if you are you’ll zip through this in no time.

-Open Range mode is set in 1869, two years after the events of Story Mode took place.
-Open Range is the most popular mode of play and is where most of the gold prospecting will likely take place online.
-Open Range also offers Quests (not for the faint of heart).
+Open Range mode is set in 1870, a year after the events of Story Mode took place.
+Open Range is the most popular mode of play and is where most of the gold prospecting takes place online.
+Open Range also offers Quests (not for the faint of heart) and lots of unique discoverable locations.

 Play your own way at the Fatal Frontier.